-11. The Health Sciences Panel will consider the eligibility of research outputs as described in paragraphs 16-18 of the General Panel Guidelines, paragraphs 5.7-5.11 and Appendix F of the Guidance Notes.

-12. The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
+- 9. The Health Sciences Panel will consider the eligibility of research outputs as described in paragraphs 15-17 of the General Panel Guidelines, paragraphs 5.7-5.11 and Appendix E of the Guidance Notes. - 10.
+The Panel will assess the quality of each eligible output on its own merits and not in terms of its publication category, medium or language of publication.
 The Panel will examine each item in detail and will not assess outputs mechanistically according to the publication venue.
-The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether the output has been made available electronically or in a physical form.

-13. Forms of research outputs that are admissible and specifically relevant to the Health Sciences Panel include the following examples.
+The Panel recognises that there can be work of the highest quality in various output forms, and no distinction will be made between types of output submitted nor whether the output has been made available electronically or in a physical form. - 11.
+Forms of research outputs that are admissible and specifically relevant to the Health Sciences Panel include the following examples.
+The panel expects the vast majority of research outputs will be peer reviewed research papers as defined below.
 This should not be regarded as an exhaustive list.
-Equally, there is no implication of priority or importance in the ordering of examples in this list - $% \left( \frac{1}{2}\right) =0$

-- Published papers reporting new findings in peer-reviewed journals. - Research monographs that have been peer reviewed and that report new findings. - Review articles that incorporate a new meta-analysis or metaethnographic synthesis of research findings and/or articles based on systematic reviews such as those in the Cochrane review process.
+Equally, there is no implication of priority or importance in the ordering of examples in this list - Published papers reporting new findings in peer-reviewed journals. - Review articles that incorporate a new meta-analysis or metaethnographic synthesis of research findings and/or articles based on recognised methodologies such as those in the Cochrane review process, where this leads to new insights.

 Other types of review article will only be considered as research if they clearly lead to novel and original insights and/or generate novel hypotheses.
-Editorials and "teaching" reviews will not normally be considered as research. - Technical reports that have been published following peer review. - Reports that have been peer reviewed describing computer software or new devices, products, processes. - Published reports that have been subject to peer review describing patents.
+Editorials and "teaching" reviews will not normally be considered as research.

-14. Research outputs will be assessed for the quality of original research they include.
-Such outputs, including meta-analyses and similar outputs, will be judged only on their original research or novelty of insight.

-15. The Panel will consider outputs that simply repeat previously published findings as "unclassified".
+- Patents. - Technical reports where these include new research findings. - Conference proceedings that comprise a full paper. - Research papers in press, or pre-prints of such papers where they are not superseded by published papers. - 12.
+Research outputs will be assessed for the quality of original research they include.
+Such outputs, including meta-analyses and similar outputs, will be judged only on their original research or novelty of insight. - 13.
+The Panel will consider outputs that simply repeat previously published findings as "unclassified". - 14.
+Other than the requirement in paragraph 18(a) of the General Panel Guidelines, the Panel does not require a brief statement of no more than 100 words be submitted for each output item to specify the originality and significance of the output.